libjxl/libjxl/doc/benchmarking.md

 The benchmark output begins with a header:

 ```
-Compr              Input    Compr            Compr       Compr  Decomp  Butteraugli
-Method            Pixels     Size              BPP   #    MP/s    MP/s     Distance    Error p norm           BPP*pnorm   Errors
+Encoding    kPixels   Bytes  BPP    E MP/s    D MP/s    Max norm    SSIMULACRA2 PSNR    pnorm   BPP*pnorm   QABPP   Bugs
 ```

-`ComprMethod` lists each each comma-separated codec. `InputPixels` is the number of pixels in the input image. `ComprSize` is the codestream size in bytes and `ComprBPP` the bitrate. `Compr MP/s` and `Decomp MP/s` are the compress/decompress throughput, in units of Megapixels/second.
+`Encoding` lists each each comma-separated codec. `kPixels` is the number of pixels in the input image. `Bytes` is the codestream size in bytes and `BPP` stands for Bits Per Pixel. `E MP/s` and `D MP/s` are the compress/decompress throughput, in units of Megapixels/second.
-`Butteraugli Distance` indicates the maximum psychovisual error in the decoded image (larger is worse). `Error p norm` is a similar summary of the psychovisual error, but closer to an average, giving less weight to small low-quality regions. `BPP*pnorm` is the product of `ComprBPP` and `Error p norm`, which is a figure of merit for the codec (lower is better). `Errors` is nonzero if errors occurred while loading or encoding/decoding the image.
+`Max norm` indicates the maximum psychovisual error in the decoded image (larger is worse). `pnorm` is a similar summary of the psychovisual error, but closer to an average, giving less weight to small low-quality regions. `SSIMULACRA2` is a modern psychovisal metric, the range is 100 (lossless) to -∞. `PSNR` is a signal-to-noise ratio meausred in dB.
+`BPP*pnorm` is the product of `BPP` and `pnorm`, which is a figure of merit for the codec (lower is better). `Bugs` is nonzero if errors occurred while loading or encoding/decoding the image.